amfred/disneycruiseplanning/README.md

 This is a step by step guide to planning a 1-week Disney cruise.

-We have been on several Disney cruises, including:
+We have been on four Disney cruises, including:
 - The Disney Magic in the Caribbean: Port Canaveral, Key West, Grand Cayman, Cozumel, Castaway Cay
 - The Disney Fantasy with Star Wars Day at Sea: Port Canaveral, Cozumel, Grand Cayman, Castaway Cay
 - The Disney Magic in Norway: Copenhagen, Stavanger, Alesund, Geiranger, Bergen